Join us for an adventure in flavor!

 Japchae can be made with different steps happening at the same time, saving considerable time.
 For example, when the water is boiling for noodles and blanching the spinach, you can start prepping and cooking veggies.

-1. Marinate the beef: Mix all the marinade ingredients in a bowl and marinate the beef strips in the marinade while you prep the rest of the dish.
-(Alternately, you can marinate the meat in the morning).
+I mix up all the marinade ingredients in a bowl and add the beef strips, letting them soak up the flavors while I prep the rest of the dish.
+If I want to get a head start, I’ll marinate the meat in the morning.

-2. Make Japchae Sauce: Combine all the ingredients of Japchae sauce (soy sauce, sesame oil, honey, sesame seeds, black pepper) in a bowl and keep it aside.
+Then, I just combine all the sauce ingredients—soy sauce, sesame oil, honey, sesame seeds, and black pepper—in a bowl and set it aside, ready to go.

 the sauce mixed in a bowl

-3. Cook Noodles: Bring a large pot of salted water to a boil.
-Add the Korean sweet potato glass noodles and boil them according to the package directions, about 6 to 10 minutes.
+Next, I bring a large pot of salted water to a boil and add the Korean sweet potato glass noodles, cooking them according to the package directions—usually around 6 to 10 minutes.

-Remove the noodles with a big sieve, and transfer them to a large serving bowl.
-(DO NOT discard the water, as you’ll cook the spinach in it).
-If you prefer, cut the noodles a little shorter to make them easier to mix and eat.
+Once they’re cooked, I scoop out the noodles with a big sieve and transfer them to a large serving bowl.
+I make sure not to discard the water, as I’ll use it to cook the spinach.
+If it makes mixing easier, sometimes I’ll cut the noodles a bit shorter.

-Mix 1/4 of the japchae sauce with the noodles and toss well.
+Then, I mix about a quarter of the Japchae sauce with the noodles, tossing them well. .
 This will prevent the noodles from sticking to each other, and allow them to absorb a beautiful color.

 cooked noodles mixed with sauce